Skip to content

 Alongside the great aspects, Plymouth also has a number of challenges which focus and frame College activities.

-Plymouth is ranked as the 64th most deprived local authority district in England (of 317 LAs).
+Plymouth ranked as the 64th most deprived local authority district in England (of 317 LAs).
 The summary measure places Plymouth within the 20% most deprived local authority districts in England.
 13.2% of Plymouth residents (34,432) live in the 10% most income deprived areas nationally.
 Of these, two of the LSOAs are in the most deprived 1% for income nationally which relates to 4,119 residents.

 Health and disability is a particular issue with 62,575 residents in the most deprived 10% for this measure covering 23.9% of the Plymouth population.
 There are varied health outcomes for residents with life expectancy over four years lower in some of the most deprived areas of the city compared to the least deprived group of neighbourhoods.

-Average full-time weekly earnings are £542 which is £81 per week lower than the national average of £623.
-There is also a significant gender imbalance in the city with male weekly earnings in 2022 at £584 per week compared to female weekly earnings of £535 per week.
-However, this is seen to be due to the number of hours worked rather than a pay rate differential.
+Despite recent increases, Plymouth’s average annual gross pay remains more than £4,600 below the national average of £36,200.
+There is also a significant gender imbalance in the city with male full-time weekly earnings in 2022 at £722 per week compared to female full-time weekly earnings of £641 per week.

-In 2022 there were 500 young people (aged 0 to 17 inclusive) in care, with 187 aged 14 to 17 and a further 180 young people aged 18 to 20 and 82 aged 21 to 24.
+In 2022 there were 500 young people (aged 0 to 17 inclusive) in care, with 187 aged 14 to 17 and a further 180 young people aged 18 to 20, and 82 aged 21 to 24.
 At 91 per 10,000 children, Plymouth had more looked after children than the South West (56) and England (67) average.
-This had risen from 78 per 10,000 in 2019, showing how the pandemic has impacted this target group.
+This had risen from 78 per 10,000 in 2019, showing how the pandemic has impacted this age group.

 Why choose City College Plymouth?